-Voter Registration forms are available for student's registration to vote in special, gubernatorial, primary, or Presidential elections.
-These forms are available for students in the Student Services office.
-This form must be requested, completed, and mailed no later than 120 days prior to the voter registration deadline.
+Voter Registration can be completed at http://govotetn.com/ for student's registration to vote in special, gubernatorial, primary, or Presidential elections.
+This must be completed, and mailed no later than 120 days prior to the voter registration deadline.

 Inclement Weather Policy